1. WHO WE ARE

 (310) 974-3038 (between 9am – 5pm PT, Monday – Friday)

 3. WHAT INFORMATION DO WE COLLECT?

-We collect and use your personal information for carefully considered and legitimate charitable business purposes that help ensure we can run POF efficiently, raise funds effectively and deliver our charitable objectives.
+We collect and use your personal information for carefully considered and legitimate charitable business purposes that help ensure we can run POI efficiently, raise funds effectively and deliver our charitable objectives.
 This policy sets out how we use your personal data, what data we collect, and the legal basis for its use and outlines your rights in respect of your personal data.

 Personal data you give us